Travel: Swamp Witch’s Hut

 If you want to just return back to Tuskdale as quickly as possible, heading north and east through the Narlmarches will take about twenty hours if you’re not encumbered.
 In this case, continue following the walkthrough by skipping ahead to the "Troll Invasion" section of the guide.
 Don’t worry, if you don’t have time to explore these areas now, you’ll get other opportunities later.
 On the other hand if you wish to go through the Kamelands, continue with the following sections (in order): "Troll Clearing", "Monster Den", "Secluded Lodge", "Wolf Lair", "Mud Bowl" and finally "Bridge Over the Gudrin River".

 This trip back will take about four days.

 Note: If you desecrated Nyta’s remains, you will indeed be ambushed by fey creatures as you traverse the South Narlmarches.
 This not-so-random-encounter begins with a Nereid (which can deal Constitution damage) and some Giant Frogs.
-The second wave of foes includes some Tatzlwyrms and Giant Tatzlwyrm, while the third round consists of a Poisonous Shambling Mound, which has a poisonous aura and can deal Strength and Dexterity damage.
+The second wave of foes includes some Tatzlwyrms and a Giant Tatzlwyrm, while the third round consists of a Poisonous Shambling Mound, which has a poisonous aura and can deal Strength and Dexterity damage.
 Your only rewards for victory - beside survival - are a Scroll of Haste and a Potion of Cure Moderate Wounds.